Compare term deposit rates in New Zealand

 - Top term deposit interest rates for 1-5 years

-- Term deposit FAQs
+- Term deposit Frequently Asked Questions

 - Term deposit must-know facts and tips

-Want to see the pre-tax returns of a term deposit?
+- Want to see the pre-tax returns of a term deposit?
 Visit our Term Deposit Calculator

 There are two key differences, with term deposits and savings accounts offering unique advantages.
 We explain these below:

 - Withdrawals: Term deposits are, as their name states, fixed for a ‘term’.
 If you need to access your money, a penalty will be applied.
-This is usually a loss of interest rather than any fee taken you’re your term deposit investment.
+This is usually a loss of interest rather than any fee taken from your term deposit investment.
 By comparison, a savings account allows you to withdraw money at any time.

 Top Term Deposits Available Right Now